 - Turn on Ignition.
 All your dashboard lights should be on.
 Do not start the engine.

-- Plugin your scanner into the OBD II port under the dashboard.
+- Plug your scanner into the OBD II port under the dashboard.
 There is only one port like this.
-Sometimes it has a small cover, so you may not notice it easily.
-It may be hidden under the dashboard, which will require you to look carefully under the dashboard.
+Sometimes, it has a small cover, so you may not notice it easily.
+It may be hidden under the dashboard, requiring you to look carefully under it.

 - Allow the scanner to communicate with your Fiat and detect the correct protocol.

 - Press read codes on your OBDII scanner or phone app to retrieve the codes.

 - Fix the problem that triggered the codes you retrieved in step 4; return to the main menu and select Clear Fault Codes.

 These instructions will allow you to check engine codes on Fiat models such as Fiat 500, 500x, Abarth, Panda, Fremont, Viaggio, Ottimo, Ducato, Dublo, Tipo, Toro, Mobi, Argo, Punto, Panda, Croma, Sedici, Bravo, etc.

 Can a loose gas cap trigger the check engine light?